 Hormonal drugs are a group of drugs used for hormone therapy and containing hormones or their synthesized analogues.

-The effect of hormonal drugs on the body is well studied, and most of the studies are freely available to a wide range of readers.
+The effect of hormonal drugs on the body has been studied quite well, and most studies are freely available to a wide range of readers.

-There are hormonal agents containing hormones of natural origin (they are made from the glands of slaughtered cattle, urine and blood of various animals and humans), including both plant and synthetic hormones and their analogues, which naturally differ from natural ones in their chemical composition. , however, produce the same physiological effect on the body.
+There are hormonal products containing hormones of natural origin (they are made from the glands of slaughter cattle, urine and blood of various animals and humans), including plant ones, and synthetic hormones and their analogues, which, naturally, differ from natural ones in their chemical composition , however, produce the same physiological effect on the body.

-Hormonal agents are prepared in the form of oily and aqueous formulations for intramuscular or subcutaneous administration, as well as in the form of tablets and ointments (creams).
+Hormonal agents are prepared in the form of oil and aqueous formulations for intramuscular or subcutaneous administration, as well as in the form of tablets and ointments (creams).

 Effect

-Traditional medicine uses hormonal drugs for diseases that are associated with a lack of production of certain hormones by the human body, for example, insulin deficiency in diabetes, sex hormones - with reduced ovarian function, triiodothyronine - with myxedema.
-This therapy is called substitution therapy and is carried out over a very long period of the patient's life, and sometimes throughout his life.
-Also, hormonal preparations, in particular, containing glucocorticoids, are prescribed as anti-allergic or anti-inflammatory drugs, and mineralocorticoids are prescribed for myasthenia gravis.
+Traditional medicine uses hormonal drugs for diseases that are associated with insufficient production of certain hormones by the human body, for example, deficiency of insulin in diabetes, sex hormones in decreased ovarian function, triiodothyronine in myxedema.
+This therapy is called replacement therapy and is carried out over a very long period of the patient’s life, and sometimes throughout his entire life.
+Also, hormonal drugs, in particular those containing glucocorticoids, are prescribed as antiallergic or anti-inflammatory drugs, and mineralocorticoids are prescribed for myasthenia gravis.

 Important female hormones

-In the female body, a very large number of hormones “work”.
-Their well-coordinated work allows a woman to feel like a woman.
+A very large number of hormones “work” in the female body.
+Their coordinated work allows a woman to feel like a woman.

 Estrogens

 These are “female” hormones that stimulate the growth and function of the female genital organs and the growth of the mammary glands.
-In addition, they are responsible for the appearance of female secondary sexual characteristics, i.e., breast enlargement, fat deposition and the formation of muscles according to the female type.
-In addition, these hormones are responsible for the cyclical nature of menstruation.
-They are produced by the ovaries in women, the testicles in men, and the adrenal cortex in both sexes.
+In addition, they are responsible for the appearance of female secondary sexual characteristics, i.e., breast enlargement, fat deposition and the formation of female-type muscles.
+In addition, these hormones are responsible for the cyclicity of menstruation.
+They are produced by the ovaries in women, the testes in men, and the adrenal cortex in both sexes.
 These hormones affect bone growth and water-salt balance.
-After menopause, women experience less estrogen.
-This can lead to hot flashes, sleep disturbance and atrophy of the organs of the genitourinary system.
-Also, a lack of estrogen can be the cause of osteoporosis that develops in postmenopause.
+After menopause, women have less estrogen.
+This can lead to hot flashes, sleep disturbances and atrophy of the genitourinary system.
+Also, a lack of estrogen can be a cause of osteoporosis that develops in postmenopause.

 Androgens

 Produced by the ovaries in women, the testes in men, and the adrenal cortex in both sexes.
-These hormones can be called "male".
-In certain concentrations, they cause the development of male secondary sexual characteristics in women (coarseness of the voice, facial hair growth, baldness, muscle growth “in the wrong places”).
+These hormones can be called “male” hormones.
+In certain concentrations, they cause the development of male secondary sexual characteristics in women (deepening of the voice, growth of facial hair, baldness, growth of muscle mass “in the wrong places”).
 Androgens increase libido in both sexes.

 A large amount of androgens in the female body can lead to partial atrophy of the mammary glands, uterus and ovaries and infertility.
-During pregnancy, under the influence of an excessive amount of these substances, a miscarriage can occur.
-Androgens can reduce the secretion of vaginal lubrication, while sexual intercourse becomes painful for a woman.
+During pregnancy, under the influence of excess amounts of these substances, a miscarriage may occur.
+Androgens can reduce the secretion of vaginal lubrication, making sexual intercourse painful for the woman.

 Progesterone

-Progesterone is called the "pregnancy" hormone.
+Progesterone is called the “pregnancy” hormone.
 It is produced by the corpus luteum of the ovaries, and during pregnancy also by the placenta.
-Progesterone helps to maintain pregnancy, stimulates the development of the mammary glands and "prepares" the uterus for bearing the fetus.
-During pregnancy, its level increases by 15 times.
-This hormone helps us get the most out of what we eat and increases our appetite.
-During pregnancy, these are very useful qualities, but if its formation rises at another time, this contributes to the appearance of extra pounds.
+Progesterone helps maintain pregnancy, stimulates the development of the mammary glands and “prepares” the uterus for bearing a fetus.
+During pregnancy, its level increases 15 times.
+This hormone helps us get the most nutrients from what we eat and increases our appetite.
+During pregnancy, these are very useful qualities, but if its formation increases at other times, this contributes to the appearance of extra pounds.

 Produced by the pituitary gland.
 It regulates the secretion of estrogen by the ovaries in women, and is also responsible for ovulation and the development of the corpus luteum.